EGI-Federation/documentation/content/en/users/cloud-compute/ec3/portal/_index.md

 [cloudadm@server ~]$
 ```

-Both the front-end and the working node are configured by Ansible.
+Both the frontend and the working node are configured by Ansible.
 This process
 usually takes some time.
 User can monitor the status of the cluster
 configuration using the `is_cluster_ready` command-line tool: